Co-Leader Onboarding

 Learning

 Consider how roles create clarity, agreements create accountability, and scheduled LEARNING creates evolution.
-Create your co-leadership pattern for learning and review to protect shared power over time, and maintains the liberatory framework for your co-leadership practice.
+Create your co-leadership pattern for learning and review to protect shared power over time, and maintain the liberatory framework for your co-leadership practice.

 Repeat